JPSieg/MeltR/Manual.md

 ### 4.1.5 Refining meltR.F fits

 Two arguments are important for refining meltR.F fits.
-The first is, "Kd_range", which is the range of K	extsubscript{D}s in nM that will be fit to obtain thermodynamic parameters.
+The first is, "Kd_range", which is the range of K\textsubscript{D}s in nM that will be fit to obtain thermodynamic parameters.
 By default, the "Kd_range" is set to 10 to 1000.
-The second is, "Kd_error_quantile", which controls the amount of error that is included in the K	extsubscript{D}s that will be fit to obtain thermodynamic parameters.
+The second is, "Kd_error_quantile", which controls the amount of error that is included in the K\textsubscript{D}s that will be fit to obtain thermodynamic parameters.
 By default, the "Kd_error_quantile" is 0.25, meaning only the 25% most accurate KDs in the "K_range" will be fit to obtain thermodynamic parameters.

-As a first guess, the K	extsubscript{D} range should start about 10 times less than the Fluorophore labeled RNA strand concentration and end at about 10 times more than the Fluorophore labeled RNA strand, and the "Kd_error_quantile" should be conservative, near 0.25.
+As a first guess, the K\textsubscript{D} range should start about 10 times less than the Fluorophore labeled RNA strand concentration and end at about 10 times more than the Fluorophore labeled RNA strand, and the "Kd_error_quantile" should be conservative, near 0.25.
 After this, the Van't Hoff plot should be inspected, for how well the fit matches the linear range.
 In general, constraining the "Kd_range" and loostening the "Kd_error_quantile" results in the best fits.
 For example, a "Kd_range" of 40 to 500 nM and a "Kd_error_quantile" of 0.5 works well for the sample data (Figure 6).

 ```{r}
 meltR.F(df,